-All of us aware of modern browser Edge in the Windows 10 operating system.
-It comes with several features including, the Vertical Tabs button, install & uninstall themes, Save Memory with Sleeping Tabs, resetting browser settings to default, etc. Out of several features, one is managing Saved Passwords in the Microsoft Edge browser.
+All of us are aware of the modern browser Edge in the Windows 11/10 operating system.
+It comes with several features, including the Vertical Tabs button, install & uninstall themes, Save Memory with Sleeping Tabs, resetting browser settings to default, etc. Out of several features, one is managing Saved Passwords in the Microsoft Edge browser.

-While browsing the internet, we use several login credentials for different websites, for instance, log in to Gmail, Facebook, Twitter, etc. If you are using different usernames/email addresses and passwords for different accounts, it is challenging to remember them.
-Especially if you’re following the best security practices and using complex combinations.
-That’s why all modern browsers come with a built-in password manager.
+While browsing the internet, we use several login credentials for different websites, for instance, logging in to Gmail, Facebook, Twitter, etc. If you are using different usernames/email addresses and passwords for different accounts, it is challenging to remember them.
+Especially if you’re following the best security practices and using complex combinations, that’s why all modern browsers come with a built-in password manager.

-Inbuilt password manager remembers the passwords for you, and when you revisit the same website on behalf of you, it fills the login credentials.
+The inbuilt password manager remembers the passwords for you, and when you revisit the same website on your behalf, it fills in the login credentials.
 Here, the password manager becomes handy for most PC users.
 When it comes to security, they aren’t perfect.
 For instance, the Microsoft Edge password manager claims that your passwords are encrypted, but its exact algorithm remains a mystery.
-So if you want to take control of your sensitive credentials, it is possible in Microsoft Edge browser similar to the Google Chrome password manager.
+So if you want to take control of your sensitive credentials, it is possible in a Microsoft Edge browser similar to the Google Chrome password manager.

 This post will show how to manage or view, edit, and delete saved passwords on the Edge browser.
-To manage the passwords on Edge browser, there is no need for third-party applications or addon.
+To manage the passwords on the Edge browser, there is no need for third-party applications or add-ons.

 How to View, Edit, and Delete Saved Passwords on Edge browser?